What’s coming next?

 Advising on how digital twins can contribute to environmental change.

 Providing environmental change direction and advice, particularly in Aotearoa New Zealand and Australia, and bringing together key stakeholders so that digital twins can be developed to decrease their footprint and maximise their impact.
-Digital twins can go well beyond mitigating or preparing for environmental disasters such as flooding, they can help transform urban and rural landscapes so that our ecosystems flourish for generations to come.
+Digital twins can go well beyond mitigating or preparing for environmental disasters such as flooding, they can help transform urban and rural landscapes so that our communities and ecosystems flourish for generations to come.

 On the horizon…